Roku, Inc.: 2002–2007: Early years

 Roku was founded in October 2002 as a limited liability company (LLC), by ReplayTV founder Anthony Wood.
-Roku (六) means "six" in the Japanese language, to represent the fact that Roku is the sixth company Wood started.
+Roku (六), meaning "six" in the Japanese language, represented the fact that Roku was the sixth company Wood started.
+The company was founded as a maker of high-definition video players, and was funded by Wood himself with money he had earned from selling other businesses, including ReplayTV.